-C. Amortization of purchased intangibles and related tax impact.
+- C. Amortization of purchased intangibles and technology license arrangements and related tax impact.
 We incur amortization of purchased intangibles in connection with our acquisitions.
 Purchased intangibles include (i) purchased technology, (ii) trademarks, (iii) customer contracts and relationships and (iv) other intangibles.
 We expect to amortize for accounting purposes the fair value of the purchased intangibles based on the pattern in which the economic benefits of the intangible assets will be consumed as revenue is generated.
 Although the intangible assets generate revenue for us, we exclude this item because this expense is non-cash in nature and because we believe the non-GAAP financial measures excluding this item provide meaningful supplemental information regarding our operational performance, liquidity and our ability to invest in research and development and fund acquisitions and capital expenditures.
 In addition, excluding this item from various non-GAAP measures facilitates our internal comparisons to our historical operating results and comparisons to our competitors' operating results.

-D. Investment gains and losses and related tax impact.
+Periodically, we also incur charges related to prior activity in connection with technology license arrangements.
+We exclude these items because these expenses are not reflective of ongoing operating results in the period incurred. - D. Investment gains and losses and related tax impact.
 We incur investment gains and losses principally from realized gains or losses from the sale and exchange of marketable equity investments, other-than-temporary declines in the value of marketable and non-marketable equity securities, unrealized holding gains and losses associated with our deferred compensation plan assets (classified as trading securities) and gains and losses on the sale of equity securities held indirectly through investment partnerships.
 We do not actively trade publicly held securities nor do we rely on these securities positions for funding our ongoing operations.
-We exclude gains and losses and the related tax impact on these equity securities because these items are unrelated to our ongoing business and operating results.

-E. Accrued loss contingencies associated with one-time litigation events.
-In connection with ongoing litigation or similar events, we accrue losses in the event such losses are determined to be both probable and estimable in accordance with Accounting Standards Codification (ASC) 450-20, Loss Contingencies.
-From time to time we exclude such losses and the related tax impact when they relate to one-time events that are unrelated to our ongoing business and operating results.

-F. Income tax adjustments.
-Our Income tax expense is based on our GAAP taxable income and actual tax rates in effect, which can differ significantly from the long-term non-GAAP tax rate applied to our non-GAAP financial results.
+We exclude gains and losses and the related tax impact on these equity securities because these items are unrelated to our ongoing business and operating results. - E. Gain on sale of property assets and related tax impact.
+During the fourth quarter of fiscal 2015, we sold land and unoccupied building located in San Jose, California.
+We exclude such gains and the related tax impact as they are unrelated to our ongoing business and operating results. - F. Income tax adjustments.
+Our income tax expense is based on our GAAP taxable income and actual tax rates in effect, which can differ significantly from the long-term non-GAAP tax rate applied to our non-GAAP financial results.
 In arriving at our long-term non-GAAP tax rate, certain non-recurring and period specific income tax adjustments, such as a one-time tax charge in connection with an acquisition, reenactment of the Federal Research and Development tax credit and resolution of an income tax audit, are made to help us to assess the core profitability of our business operations.
 We evaluate this long-term non-GAAP tax rate only on an annual basis.
 This long-term non-GAAP tax rate could be subject to change for a number of reasons including significant changes in our geographic earnings mix or fundamental tax law changes in major jurisdictions in which we operate.
-Based on our long-term projections, a long-term non-GAAP tax rate of 21% has been applied to our non-GAAP financial results in both fiscal 2014 and fiscal 2015.

-G. Income tax effect of the non-GAAP pre-tax adjustments from the provision for income taxes.
+Based on our long-term projections, a long-term non-GAAP tax rate of 21% has been applied to our non-GAAP financial results in both fiscal 2015 and fiscal 2016. - G. Income tax effect of the non-GAAP pre-tax adjustments from the provision for income taxes.
 Excluding the income tax effect of the non-GAAP pre-tax adjustments from the provision for income taxes assists investors in understanding the tax provision associated with those adjustments and the effective tax rate related to our ongoing operations.